sourcecred/docs/community/CONTRIBUTING.md

 ## Opening Issues

-You can open an issue on any SourceCred project to ask a question, suggest a feature, or report a bug.
-If you want to have discussion before opening the issue, you are welcome and encouraged to chat with others on [discourse](discourse.sourcecred.io/h), [discord](https://discordapp.com/channels/453243919774253079/670490733077332000), or any other method that is available and comfortable for you and the community.
+In addition to using the `#git-help` channel on [discord](https://sourcecred.io/discord-invite), you can open an issue on any SourceCred project to ask a question, suggest a feature, or report a bug.
+If you want to have discussion before opening the issue, you are welcome and encouraged to chat with others on [discourse](https://discourse.sourcecred.io/), [discord](https://sourcecred.io/discord-invite), or any other method that is available and comfortable for you and the community.
 If you decide that an issue is warranted, the following steps are recommended.

 ### 1. Clarify your question or need